 This format of our Iceblog began March 2016, not all of our trips are listed.

-On December 4, 2017 we fly to Antarctica to begin a 600+km ski expedition from the Ross Ice Shelf to the South Pole via the untouched Kansas Glacier.
-More details to follow.
+Follow us as we ski 600+km from the Ross Ice Shelf to the South Pole via the untouched Kansas Glacier.
+Departing December 4 2017.

 Our annual training expedition to the wonderful mountains, glaciers and fiords of Svalbard.
 Participants learn the ropes of polar travel, cold management, safety and navigation.
 March 15 to 25, 2017.

-We guided Dr. Cathy Speed on a last degree expedition to the North Pole.
+We guided a team of Australians on a half degree expedition to the North Pole.